AVIATION TOP 100 - www.avitop.com Avitop.com

 270

-With the Pacific theatre of war requiring long flights over water the United States Army Air Force issued a requirement for a escort fighter with a extremely long range.
-As a result during 1944 North American thought of merging two of it's P-51 Mustangs together, this was not a new idea as Heinkel had tried the same with their He 111Z.
-The benefit of having a twin plane was that two pilots could take it in turns to fly the plane although only one side of the aircraft would have full flight instruments with both cockpits having full control systems and adjustable seats.
+With the Pacific theatre of war requiring long flights over water the United States Army Air Force issued a requirement for a escort fighter with a extremely long-range.
+As a result during 1944 North American thought of merging two of its P-51 Mustangs together.
+The benefit of having a twin aircraft was that two pilots could take it in turns to fly, although only one side of the aircraft would have full flight instruments with both cockpits having full control systems and adjustable seats.
 The aim was to reduce fatigue for the pilots on long missions.

 It was during 1946 that the P-82 came back to life as the USAAF placed an order for 250 of the type which was broken down as: